On-line or on paper?

 - You must register in advance to use the on-line system.
 You will be sent an activation code through the post, so allow for possible delays.
 You can register for on-line filing on the HMRC website at https://online.hmrc.gov.uk/registration/ .
 You will need your 10 digit Unique Tax Reference Number (UTR) and your National Insurance Number or Post Code

 - The on-line system gives an immediate acknowledgement that the tax return has been received by HMRC, and you should receive an email as proof that the return has been submitted.
-No such confirmation is given by HMRC for paper returns.
-This means that if you send in a paper return and it is lost, you may find it difficult to prove that you submitted it
+There is no confirmation given for paper returns.
+You can send the return recorded delivery or obtain proof of posting so that if it is lost by HMRC you can prove that you submitted it

 - check your account details at any time to see what tax is due